shoshi-cuet/LLM_Enhanched_ETL_Pipeline/README.md

 ## Installations
 To use the evolutionary strategies for a continuous learning framework, follow these steps:

+  - Dowload the datasets from the link provided.
   - Clone this repository: git clone https://github.com/shoshi-cuet/LLM_Enhanched_ETL_Pipeline
   - Install the required dependencies: pip install -r requirements.txt
   - Explore the code examples in the repository to get started.